 This article provides a detailed timeline to guide employers in sponsoring a foreign worker for a green card.
 We explain the overall steps of sponsorship, how long each step typically lasts, and expediting procedures that may speed the process along.

 At the outset, bear in mind that the actual processing timeline for sponsoring a foreign worker can vary significantly from case to case.
-A number of delays can occur in the processing, depending upon the specific facts of the case.
+A number of delays can occur in the processing, depending upon the facts of the case.

 The usual green card process involves three steps:

+Most (but not all) foreign workers must go through the PERM labor certification process before they can get a green card.
 PERM requires U.S. employers to place multiple advertisements for the foreign worker’s prospective job position, and certify to the Department of Labor (DOL) that no willing and qualified U.S. workers were available to take the job.
-The PERM process itself is lengthy and involved (for additional articles on PERM, please see "Employers: Sponsoring Immigrants for Work Visas or Green Cards.").
-The following is an overview of the PERM steps and the general time frames for each.
+The PERM process itself is lengthy and involved.
+(See more on Employers: Sponsoring Immigrants for Work Visas or Green Cards.)
+The following is an overview of the PERM steps and the typical time frames for each.

-After the employer receives an acceptable PWD, the employer can begin recruitment for the position.
-This consists of placing multiple advertisements and interviewing potential candidates (for detailed information on this, see "Employer Recruitment Responsibilities Under PERM").
+After receiving an acceptable PWD, the employer can begin recruiting for the position.
+This consists of placing multiple advertisements and interviewing potential candidates.
+(For details, see Employer Recruitment Responsibilities Under PERM).

 As part of the recruitment, the employer must post a job order with the state workforce agency.
 This job order must run for 30 days.
-During this same time period, the employer runs the other ads, which have to include two Sunday newspaper ads and three other types of advertisements.
+During this same time period, the employer runs the other ads, which typically have to include two Sunday newspaper ads and three other types of advertisements.

 If the DOL approves the PERM, the employer can move on to step 2, the I-140 petition.
 In the event that the DOL audits (asks for additional evidence) or denies a PERM, the process will likely be delayed by several months to several years.
 The PERM application must be complete and approved before the employer can move on to the I-140 petition.

-As soon as the DOL approves the PERM, the employer can file an I-140 visa petition with U.S. Citizenship and Immigration Services (USICS).
-This petition must includes the original approved PERM application (which the employer and the foreign worker must sign), evidence of the employer’s ability to pay the foreign worker’s salary, and documents confirming that the foreign worker is qualified for the position such as a copy of the worker’s educational degrees.
+As soon as the DOL approves the PERM, the employer can file an I-140 petition with U.S. Citizenship and Immigration Services (USICS).
+This petition must includes the original approved PERM application (which the employer and the foreign worker must sign), evidence of the employer’s ability to pay the foreign worker’s salary, and documents confirming that the foreign worker is qualified for the position, such as a copy of the worker’s educational degrees.
 (Note that a PERM is only valid for a certain period of time and the I-140 must be filed within this validity period or the PERM will expire and the employer must start over again).

 Notably, there is an expediting option available for I-140s.
 The employer can pay an extra fee and request premium processing, meaning USCIS will adjudicate the I-140 within 15 business days.

 This is the only part of the process that requires the worker to file an application on his or her own behalf; the employer cannot file the I-485 for the worker.
-(Again, we're assuming that the worker is already in the U.S. on a temporary visa, as is common in most cases, If not, the approval of the I-140 will trigger the National Visa Center to send the file to the appropriate U.S. consulate for further processing.)
+(Again, we're assuming that the worker is already in the U.S. on a temporary visa, as is common in most cases.
+If not, USCIS approval of the I-140 will trigger the National Visa Center to send the file to the appropriate U.S. consulate for further processing.)

 Along with the above time frames, it is important to consider the costs of employer sponsorship.
 Immigration law mandates that the employer pay ALL of the costs associated with the PERM process (including the costs of advertisements and any legal fees).
 Violating this law can cause serious consequences for the employer.

 Additionally, although it may take years for the foreign worker to obtain the actual green card, in most circumstances the foreign national is able to work for the employer during this entire process.
-There are multiple temporary work visas that are available that allow employers to hire foreign works, such as the H-1B visa and O-1 visa.
-For further discussion on these and other temporary work visas, please see our articles under "Employers: Sponsoring Immigrants for Work Visas or Green Cards."
+There are multiple temporary work visas available to employers wishing to hire foreign works, such as the H-1B visa and O-1 visa.
+For further discussion on these and other temporary work visas, see Employers: Sponsoring Immigrants for Work Visas or Green Cards.